grape-nuts/proxmox/README.md

 record-vms.py: records the current location of all VMs to a yaml file

 move-vms.py: reads a yaml file and live migrates VMs to match the locations in the file

+get-snapshots.py: Looks through all VMs and outputs any snapshots associated with them